emqx/emqx-docs/en_US/security/authn/http.md

 * In authenticator settings, an HTTP request pattern is specified.
 * When an MQTT client connects to the broker, the configured request template is rendered and the resulting request is emitted.
-* Received 200 or 204 HTTP status is interpreted as authentication success.
+* Receiving a 200 or 204 HTTP status is interpreted as authentication success.
 Other statuses indicate authentication failure.
-Successful HTTP status can also contain a JSON or www-form-urlencoded map with `is_superuser` boolean field that indicates superuser privileges for the client.
+A successful HTTP response can also contain a JSON or www-form-urlencoded map with `is_superuser` boolean field that indicates superuser privileges for the client.

 ::: danger